Stealthy20/grocery-shopping-list/README.md

 ## **Introduction**

 Welcome to Grocery Shopping List.

-Grocery Shopping List is my fourth and second to last project, part of the Code Institute, Full Stack Web Developer Course.
+My fourth and next-to-last project for the Full Stack Web Developer Course at Code Institute is called Grocery Shopping List.

-The purpose of this website is to make a smart and easy to use shopping list that the user can modify to suit their shopping behaviours.
+This website's goal is to help users create a useful shopping list that they may customize to fit their shopping preferences.
-The technologies used for this project are HTML, CSS, JavaScript, Python, and Django.
-Allauth handles the user registration and login, and ElephantSQL as a relational database.
+HTML, CSS, JavaScript, Python, and Django are the technologies used for this project.
+ElephantSQL serves as a relational database, and Allauth manages user registration and login.
 ---

 ## **UXD - User Experience Design**

-The planning that went into this project largely emerged from my own dissatisfaction with shopping apps.
+This project was planned in large part as a result of my own frustration with shopping apps.

-So with that in mind and with some interviews i made the choice to design a easy to use app.
+I decided to design an intuitive software keeping that in consideration as well as the results of various interviews.

-The planning of the project is broken into 5 planes,
+The project's planning is divided into 5 planes,

 - The Strategy Plane
 - The Scope Plane